daynix/StorMeter/README.md

-This scriptis a warappe for iometer (http://www.iometer.org/) that performs standartized set of IO measurements for storage device specified.
+This script is a wrapper for iometer (http://www.iometer.org/) that performs standartized set of IO measurements for storage device specified.

 Syntax: IoMeasure.pl <disk letter>: <results file name>